Skip to main content Scroll Top

 Preparing Your Vehicle to Tow

-Before you hit the road, make sure your tow vehicle is set up properly.
-Timberleaf trailers need a 7-way plug, a 2-inch receiver, and a hitch height that keeps the trailer level.
+Before you hit the road, make sure your tow vehicle is set up correctly.
+Every Timberleaf needs a working 7-way trailer socket, a 2″ Class III (or higher) receiver, and a ball mount height that keeps the trailer level.

 Trailer Light Hookup Diagram